SeunAkindele/task-tracker/README.md

 # To install the application run git clone https://github.com/SeunAkindele/task-tracker.git in your terminal

 # To run the application run npm install

+# Once the task tracker is running on the browser, click the add button to add tasks.

+# When a user creates a task, it will be displayed on the browser, the user can update this task or delete it.

+I appreciate Loopscribe for giving me the priviledge to build this web application.